slorber/gatsby-plugin-react-native-web/README.md

 - Uses `@expo/webpack-config` which creates aliases for various React Native asset features and ensures that all React Native packages, and Unimodules are loaded with Babel.
 - Creates support for Gatsby SSR with `react-native-web`
 - Extracts critical `react-native-web` `StyleSheet` CSS during SSR and adds it to page.

+# FAQ

+**Expo already has web support, why do I need this?**

+Expo web support is more like Create-React-App, it only outputs a single html file and does client side routing.
+It works fine for apps, but miss the various benefits of Gatsby, including performance, SEO, CMS integration, Gatsby-image...

+Actually, this plugin uses the same webpack config as Expo web support, and Expo (Evan Bacon) contributed to this project.
+You'll also find support for Next if you need a static/SSR hybrid.

+**How to share code for navigation/routing?**

+This is not easy, because navigation patterns are different between web and mobile.

+ReactNavigation may have web support, but Gatsby can't use ReactNavigation config easily to construct static pages.

+You'd rather keep using platform-specific navigation trees (pages for Gatsby, and stacks/tabs for ReactNavigation).

+Eventually you could build your own cross-platform `navigate()` function, and your own cross-platform `Link` component (take a look at [expo-gatsby-navigation](https://github.com/nandorojo/expo-gatsby-navigation).

+**Can I share the same repo to build a mobile app and a Gatsby site with shared components?**

+The most simple way to share code between an Expo app and a Gatsby site is currently to use a single folder for both the Expo app and the Gatsby app.

+Otherwise you can try to setup a monorepo, but keep in mind this requires more complex configuration, and Metro does not follow symlinks.

+You can also read the Expo doc about [adding Gatsby support to an existing app](https://docs.expo.io/versions/latest/guides/using-gatsby/).

+**How can I publish an universal cross-platform component that works on web and mobile?**

+You can take a loot at this example: [expo-dark-mode-switch](https://github.com/EvanBacon/expo-dark-mode-switch).
+It uses [expo-module-scripts](https://www.npmjs.com/package/expo-module-scripts).

+You can also check [react-native-community/bob](https://github.com/react-native-community/bob)

 # Hire a freelance expert